mohawal/redhealth/README.md

 # redhealth
-An online hospital system that connects patients and health practitioners together.
-Everything is done online on the system.
+An E-hospital that connects patients and health practitioners together.